hamburger

 Meanwhile, Ian Hunter, former Director of the Edinburgh Festival and Menuhin’s agent, was also beginning to understand the full potential of the area as a location to celebrate the arts.
 In 1968, as he looked across the Thames from his weekend cottage at Bourne End, he thought 'what a magnificent setting Windsor and Eton would make for a festival of the arts.'
 He wrote to the Dean that year setting out his ideas and within a few months, through the remarkable drive and enthusiasm of everyone involved, a new charity, the Windsor Festival Society, was formed.

-Since that time the Autumn Festival has continued to attract distinguished artists from around the world.
-We have also expanded our programme to include the Windsor Festival International String Competition, alternating biennially with the Spring Leap, a youth and community festival held in March, as well as running the Schools' Programme, a creative competition for secondary school students in the Royal Borough of Windsor and Maidenhead.
+Since that time the Autumn Festival has continued to attract distinguished artists and speakers from around the world.
+We have also expanded our programme to include a strong series of Spring Events focused on the community, the Windsor Festival International String Competition which takes place biennially and is now approaching its 10th competition, and establishing a vital Education Programme giving direct access to music and the arts to school students in the Royal Borough of Windsor and Maidenhead.